Are you running a fever of 101°F or greater?

-What Is Strep Throat & How Does It Differ From Common Sore Throat?
+What Is Strep Throat and How Does It Differ From Common Sore Throat?

-Many of you must be having a question in your mind – What is the difference between sore and strep throat?
-Am I right?
+Many of you must be confused between a sore throat and strep throat– Am I right?
 For those who don’t know – Common sore throat is caused due to viral infections while strep throat is caused due to bacterial infection.

 Some of you might have taken antibiotics without getting it diagnosed by your doctor.
 I have also done it many times when I was a teenager.
-I would like to inform you that antibiotics don’t work on viral infections.
-You may become antibiotics resistant if you take them without any need.
+I would like to inform you that antibiotics have no effect on viral infections (4).
+You may become ‘antibiotics resistant’ if you take them without any need.

 What Causes Strep Throat?